InsaneBroccoli/bf_controller_tuning/markdown/Spectrum_Spectogram/Spectra_Analysis.md

 ### Segmentation with Overlap

-The input signal is divided into multiple analysis windows (segments) of length \($\text{Nest}$\).
+The input signal is divided into multiple analysis windows (segments) of length $\text{Nest}$.
 These segments can overlap to improve statistical stability and reduce variance in spectral estimates.
 A 50% overlap is widely recommended in the literature for Welch’s method [2, pp. 419–434], while overlaps of 75% are also frequently used in practical implementations to further reduce variance.
 Increasing overlap up to 100% can provide maximum variance reduction, as noted in frequency-domain FRF measurement techniques [1, pp. 62–63, 239].

-The number of overlapping samples is defined as \($\text{N}_{\text{Overlap}}$\).
+The number of overlapping samples is defined as $\text{N}_{\text{Overlap}}$.
 Accordingly, the shift between two consecutive segments is:

 $$\text{N}_{\text{Shift}} = \text{Nest} - \text{N}_{\text{Overlap}}$$